Mareswararao9989/Devops_maari/README.md

 # Devops_maari
-hi i have changed some data
+hi i have changed some our data are ok to take